garysinger/HCP_Assessment_Answers/HCP_Functional_Assessment_Answers.md

 Thanks for reaching out to the HCP support team.
 My name is Gary and I will be assisting you with this request.

-Since you are trying to access the Private address for the HCP Vault Cluster, a peering connection between cluster and your AWS VPC will need to be established.
+Since you are trying to access the Private address for the HCP Vault Cluster, a peering connection between the cluster and your AWS VPC will need to be established.
 We have a guide on how to set that up here: https://developer.hashicorp.com/hcp/tutorials/networking/amazon-peering-hcp

 If you are wanting to connect multiple AWS VPCs then you can setup an AWS Transit setup using this guide: https://developer.hashicorp.com/hcp/tutorials/networking/amazon-transit-gateway